bhisaac/5eFP/5eFP-SRD.md

 ## Recall (Long Rest)

 A recall occurs at the end of a game session once all adventure objectives have been completed or if the mission fails.
 Once you recall, you cannot do so again until the next game session.
 Immediately following a recall is a period of extended downtime.

 If you spend coin on rest and repairs, this downtime includes an extended rest, typically at least 8 hours long, during which a character sleeps or performs light activities.
+You discard any wounds you may have after completing this extended rest.

 You may use 1 or more rounds of downtime after you recall.
 Additional rounds of downtime cost 1 coin each.

-After spending coin on rest and repairs, you discard any wounds you may have.

-A character who recalls dead or who recalls stabilized at MAX Wounds cannot gain any benefits from a recall until revived or healed.
+A character who recalls dead cannot gain any benefits from a recall until revived or healed.

+A character who recalls stabilized at MAX Wounds may only spend a round of downtime to discard 1 wound, which revives the character.
+Once revived, the character can then spend additional coin on rest and repairs or unlock additional rounds of downtime by spending an extra coin for each.

+Once a recall and all rounds of downtime are completed, you reset all recall effects and features and the game session ends.

 # Adventuring